-You’re at the ‘ukulele jam.
-It’s an easy song.
+You’re at the ukulele jam.
+It’s another one of those easy songs.
 You already know C, F, and G7 like the back of your hand. *Sigh* Can’t we play something harder?

 Here’s what I do when I find myself leaning towards playing lazy things and boredom.

-Force yourself to play unfamiliar inversions of all chords.
-If you know your open chords well, limit your fingers to the frets between the 3rd and 7th – no cheating!
+Force yourself to play unfamiliar inversions of all ‘ukulele chords.
+If you know your open chords well, limit your fingers to the frets between the 3rd and 7th – and be strict about it!
 Or move even higher to the no-mans-land of the 7th-12th frets.
 In a large group you’ll actually diversify the harmony and make everyone sound better!

 2. Chord Movements

 Inversions are different ways to play the same exact chord.
 But what if you tweak the chord a bit?
 This creates movement inside the harmony and can create some beautiful voices you otherwise wouldn’t hear.

 The sandbox for experimenting with chord movements are essentially: the chord and the scale of the key you are in.
 Start with the plain chord.
 Let’s use C. A C major chord has C, E, and G notes in it.
 These are chord tones that get shuffled with every inversion.
 What we’re going to change are the non-chord tones in the key.
 For instance, if we highlight a C chord as it sits in a C scale (playing in the key of C) we get this: